jdmremi/Jisho-Anki-Exporter/README.md

 - Add audio to cards.

-- If card creation succeeds, send card ID through socket to frontend and change text of export button to include whether card creation succeeded or not. (✅・❌) an d log to console.

-- Add all meanings to card instead of first.
-Since we're already getting all of the readings from the entries themselves, we just need to format it on the backend.

 # Collaboration

 - If you would like to collaborate on this project, feel free to create a pull request, or message me on [Twitter](https://twitter.com/Vezqi) if you have any questions!